ampaho/TweetyFeely/README.md

 It uses the [twitteR](https://github.com/geoffjentry/twitteR) R package to connect to the micro-blogging service.

-I wrote this app as a demo to get a job in NLP and sentiment analysis.
+This little app got me a job as an NLP engineer.
 The idea was to write a quick prototype in 20 minutes or less, as part of the interview.

 Here are some of the recent screenshots of the app: